 That writer will think “change is the only thing that keeps changing” appropriate for a conversation in a film makes me wonder if we are ever going to have quotes from Ghanaian films worthy of putting up on Facebook or repeating to one’s kids.

-They say a conceivable storyline, actors that make the audience empathize, and an interesting plot that entertains the viewer without being predictable and an ending that appeals to the viewer at an emotional or intellectual level makes a good film.
+They say a conceivable storyline with good acting makes the audience empathize and entertains.
+Sometimes an ending that appeals to the viewer at an emotional or intellectual level makes a good film.

 I don’t think my friends and I came away from the film feeling any of these things.